rubyworks/yes/qed/constraints/08_length.md

 ### Range N

-Given a schema with a `count` constraint using a range from a fixed number to `n`, respesenting infinity:
+Given a schema with a `length` constraint using a range from a fixed number to `n`, respesenting infinity:

     ---